EGR-314-Team-201/EGR-314-Team-201/Checkpoint2/Microcontroller-Selection.md

 | **Cons**                | Low program memory size     | Insufficient number of EUSARTs | 8-bit                      |
 |                         | Only three external interrupts | No code example          | No code example              |
 |                         |                    | No max current for IC (only individual pins) |                           |

+---
+# Final Microcontroller Choice: PIC24FJ64GA702
+Rationale: Has the most bits of the selections as well as the most cost effective option out of the three choices.
+Also has multiple EUSART peripherals to support any debug while maintaining a small footprint and low power usage.
+The benefit of multiple I2C ports will support our sensors.